Zaid-Ajaj/SAFE.Simplified/README.md

 ![img](docs/running-the-application.gif)

 The server web application starts listening for requests at `http://localhost:5000` where as the client application will be hosted at `http://localhost:8080` during developments.
-All web requests made from the front-end are automatically proxies to the backend at `http://localhost:5000`.
+All web requests made from the front-end are automatically proxied to the backend at `http://localhost:5000`.
 In production, there will no proxy because the front-end application will be served from the backend itself.

 > That is unless you are hosting the backend serverless and would like to host the front-end project separately.